MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 Please read [this blog post](https://blogs.windows.com/windows-insider/2021/06/24/preparing-for-insider-preview-builds-of-windows-11/) on how the Windows 11 hardware requirements may impact flighting on your PC and your options to get started.

 ## Active Development 25000 Series Builds of Windows 11
-Builds from the active development branch simply reflect the latest work in progress code from our engineers.
+25000 series builds reflect some of the latest work in progress code from our engineers.

 | Build | Canary | Dev | SDK | ISO |
 |-----|---------|---------|---------|---------|